-The call details are sent to the VHF radio.
+If you selected another type of SOS, the call details are sent to the VHF radio.
 You must send the call using the radio.

 Projecting a Waypoint

 You can create a new waypoint by projecting the distance and bearing from a different location.
 This can be helpful when creating sail racing start and finish lines.